Reliability update 2023-08-23

 Reliability update 2022-10-27

-Last month, I made a commitment to you that I’d bring you monthly updates on our reliability work: how it’s going, what’s working, and where we still have work to do.
+Last month, I made a commitment to you that I’d bring you updates on our reliability work: how it’s going, what’s working, and where we still have work to do.

 I’d like to achieve three goals through these updates: